-107. More than 38,000 doses of the different tetravalent formulations of the TDVs (ranging from 5×10^2 to 1.6×10^6 PFU of the different TDVs per dose) have been administered to more than 28,000 people, including adults, adolescents, and children as young as 18 months old.
+107. More than 38,000 doses of the different tetravalent formulations of the TDVs (ranging from 5 x 102 to 1.6 x 106 PFU of the different TDVs per dose) have been administered to more than 28,000 people, including adults, adolescents, and children as young as 18 months old.
 Trials have been conducted in both endemic and non-endemic areas.

 108. The GM vaccine was generally well tolerated in the clinical trials.
 The most common adverse events were injection site pain and headache.
-No safety concern was identified based on the dengue serostatus (previous exposure to dengue).
+No safety concern was identified related to the dengue serostatus (previous exposure to dengue).
 There were no vaccine related deaths (Patel et al., 2023).
 There have been no reports of toxic or allergic reactions to the protein encoded by the TDVs.
 This is consistent with the findings of the non-clinical studies.
 In single dose, repeat dose, and developmental and reproductive toxicity studies in mice and rabbits at TDV concentrations exceeding the human clinical dose, no safety concerns with respect to toxicity were identified (information provided by the applicant).

 109. In the clinical trials, antibody responses to all four serotypes were seen at 1-month postvaccination.
 The highest antibody levels were to DENV-2, and generally the lowest were to DENV-4.
 Antibodies to at least 3 serotypes were detected in nearly 100% of individuals at 1 month, and antibodies to all 4 serotypes in approximately 80% (Saez-Llorens et al., 2018; Rivera et al., 2022).
-It does not appear that the potential for the development of ADE was directly assessed in the clinical trials.
+A search of relevant literature has not found information about established methods to measure ADE in vaccine clinical trials and the potential for the development of ADE was not directly assessed in the clinical trials of the GM vaccine.
 However, it is noted that in the largest clinical trial (>20,000 participants in 8 dengue endemic countries), participants who received the vaccine had lower rates of severe dengue at 3 years post-vaccination than those who received the placebo (Rivera et al., 2022).